Manipulated invoice via hacked e-mail: Those who do not encrypt are left holding the bag

 Categories:

-In its ruling of December 18, 2024, the Higher Regional Court of Schleswig-Holstein (OLG) made a far-reaching decision on the liability of the controller within the meaning of the General Data Protection Regulation (GDPR).
-The decision centered on the question of the extent to which a company that sends an invoice by email is liable for the misuse of this invoice by third parties if it has not taken sufficient security measures to protect the personal data.
+In its ruling of December 18, 2024, the Schleswig-Holstein Higher Regional Court (OLG) issued a far-reaching decision on the Liability of the controller within the meaning of the General Data Protection Regulation (GDPR) was made.
+The decision centered on the question of the extent to which a company that sends an invoice by email is liable for the misuse of this invoice by a third party.
+Third is liable if it has not taken sufficient security measures to protect personal data.

 E-mail with invoice is intercepted and manipulated